turingschool/curriculum/source/topics/performance/caching.markdown

 ### Expiring / Refreshing the Cache

-To manually expire the cache in the `ArticleController` actions, the method `expires_cache` is added after the `Article` is created or destroyed:
+To manually expire the cache in the `ArticleController` actions, call the method `expire_fragment` after the `Article` is created or destroyed:

 ```ruby
 def create